Skip to main content

 note

-Currently, "Evaluation Details" are only available in the js-client-sdk, node-server-sdk, and react-native-sdk SDKs
+Currently, "Evaluation Details" are only available in the JavaScript based SDKs (js-client-sdk, node-server-sdk, react-native-sdk, Python, and Rust SDKs).

 You may encounter a situation where a flag assignment produces a value that you did not expect.
 There are functions now available in js-client-sdk, node-server-sdk, and react-native-sdk to help you understand how flags are assigned, which will allow you to take corrective action on potential configuration issues.